History, Ph.D.

 Language Requirements

-Proof of competency in one foreign language is required through a written examination administered by the department or successful completion of graduate translation courses.
+Proof of competency in foreign languages is required through a written examination administered by the department or successful completion of graduate translation courses.

 Doctoral students in medieval and early modern European history are required to display reading proficiency in Latin as well as one additional foreign language.
-All other Ph.D. students must demonstrate proficiency in two foreign languages.
-For doctoral students in U.S. history, approved courses in research methods may replace the second language.
+Ph.D. students in world history or modern European history must demonstrate proficiency in two foreign languages.
+Doctoral students in U.S. history are required to demonstrate proficiency in one foreign language.

 Application Procedures